hantsy/building-restful-apis-with-springmvc-gitbook/prerequisites.md

 Spring Tool Suite is an Eclipse based IDE, and provides a lot of built-in Spring supports, it is highly recommended for new Spring users.

 Go to [Spring official site](https://spring.io), download a copy of [Spring Tool Suite](https://spring.io/tools/sts).
 At the moment, the latest version is 3.8.

+Alternatively, you can download a copy of Eclipse Java EE bundle from [Eclise official website](https://www.eclipse.org), and install the STS plugin from Eclipse Marketplace.

 Extract the files into your local disk.
-Go to root folder, there is *STS.exe* file, double click it and starts up Spring Tool Suite.
+Go to root folder, there is **STS.exe** file, double click it and starts up Spring Tool Suite.

-1. Open **Perference** window.
+1. Open IDE **Perference** window.
 2. Search `Annotation`...
-3. Enable **Annotation Processing** under *Compiler/ Annotation Processing*.
+3. Expand *Compiler/ Annotation Processing* , enable **Annotation Processing**.
-4. Enable **Annotation Processing** under *Maven/Annotation Processing*, if it does not exists, install **m2e-apt** in **Maven/Discovery**.
+4. Expand *Maven/Annotation Processing*, enable **Annotation Processing**.
+If it does not exists, install **m2e-apt** in **Maven/Discovery**.

-You have to install Lombok plugin(from EclipseMarket or follows [the Lombok guideline](https://projectlombok.org/setup/eclipse)) to enable Lombok support.
+Follow the official [the installation guideline](https://projectlombok.org/setup/eclipse)) to install Lombok plugin into your Eclipse IDE.

 ### Intellij IDEA